 - Likability – Do people find the brand identity element appealing?
 Is it likable, pleasing, and fun?
 You want elements that leave a positive impression.

 - Transferability – Does the element work across all market segments and mediums (business cards, social media, website, etc.)?
 Does it translate well across geographic boundaries and languages?
-Avoid brand identity elements that are constrained to a specific medium (like mobile, or print) or don’t translate well across your volunteers’ and donors’ languages and cultures.
+Avoid brand identity elements constrained to a specific medium (like mobile or print) or don’t translate well across your volunteers’ and donors’ languages and cultures.